William “Billy” Dixon was a scout, plainsman, buffalo hunter, and Indian fighter on the American Frontier.

-In 1866, he quit working that job briefly and went to work on the McCall family’s farm near Leavenworth, Kansas.
+In 1866, he quit that job briefly and went to work on the McCall family’s farm near Leavenworth, Kansas.
 While working in this capacity for about a year, it would be the only time in his life that he would obtain some formal schooling.
 He then returned to working for the freight contractor until November 1869.

 During the fall and winter of 1872 and 1873, there were more hunters in the country than ever before or afterward.
 This was the beginning of the high tide of buffalo-hunting, and buffalo fell by thousands.
 Buffalo hides towered along Front Street awaiting shipment, and filthy buffalo hunters and traders filled the town’s establishment.
 It was at this time that the term “stinker” was coined.
 More were killed that season than in all subsequent seasons combined.
 Dixon estimated that some 75,000 buffaloes were killed within 60 or 75 miles of Dodge City.
 On one occasion, Dixon and his men loaded up their hides and headed for Dodge City, where they got from $2.50 to $4 apiece, the highest price he had ever received.

 The hunters took refuge in two stores and a saloon.
-Dixon was one of 28 men and one woman, who participated in the Second battle of Adobe Walls, fighting from inside James Hanrahan’s saloon.
-The story of how he became a hero two days into the battle when a bullet from his Sharps buffalo rifle knocked an Indian off his horse nearly a mile away, is perhaps exaggerated.
+Dixon was one of 28 men and one woman who participated in the Second Battle of Adobe Walls, fighting from inside James Hanrahan’s saloon.
+The story of how he became a hero two days into the battle when a bullet from his Sharps buffalo rifle knocked an Indian off his horse nearly a mile away is perhaps exaggerated.
 Dixon himself never claimed credit for his “long shot.”

-During his last years, Dixon reportedly lived near poverty, and friends tried to obtain a pension for him.
+During his last years, Dixon reportedly lived in near poverty, and friends tried to obtain a pension for him.
 On March 9, 1913, he died of pneumonia at his Cimarron County homestead.
 He was buried in the cemetery at Texline by members of his Masonic Lodge.
 However, on June 27, 1929, his remains were reinterred at the Adobe Walls site.
-Personal artifacts from his scouting days are housed in both the Hutchinson County Museum in Borger and the Panhandle-Plains Historical Museum in Canyon.
+Personal artifacts from his scouting days are housed in the Hutchinson County Museum in Borger and the Panhandle-Plains Historical Museum in Canyon.